rhymeswithmogul/PSPasswordGenerator/man/en-US/Get-RandomPassword.md

 ```

 ### -UseExtendedAscii
 By default, the extended ASCII character set is not used.
 Specify this switch to make your passwords more random and contain far more entropy.
-However, you will no longer be able to type them on a standard keyboard.
+However, you will no longer be able to type them easily on a standard keyboard.
 In addition, some services may not permit these special characters.
 However, specifying this switch greatly increases entropy, as the character pool is roughly doubled.

 If the -NoSymbols parameter is specified, then this parameter has no effect.

-Note that this will not affect any words pulled from a wordlist.
-If your wordlist contains extended ASCII (or Unicode) characters, NOT using this switch will have no effect.
+When using WordList mode, this will only affect the separator characters.
+It not affect any words pulled from a wordlist.

 ```yaml
 Type: SwitchParameter